Total Views

 Power users expect to do everything without touching the mouse — formatting, block changes, navigation.

-If your editor gets all eight of these right, users feel the "Notion magic."
+If your editor gets all 8 of these right, users feel the "Notion magic."
 Miss too many and it feels like a knockoff.

 Weeks 1–2: Set up the framework, document model, and basic formatting.
 Looks 20% done.